High Altitude Balloons

 RWK Balloon Events and Related Info

-• How To Participate In The RWK Balloon Launch As A Mobile Tracker
+• How To Participate In The RWK Balloon Launch As A Mobile Receiver

 By Chip Coker KD4C There are several ways that you can participate in the September RWK Balloon Launch.
-If you want to participate as a mobile tracker (monitoring and chasing the balloon after it has launched), here’s what you will need: We suggest that you track/chase in teams, for several reasons. #1 – the workload…
+If you want to participate as a mobile receiver and chaser (monitoring and chasing the balloon after it has launched), here’s what you will need: We suggest that you receive/chase in teams, for several reasons. #1 –…

 Read more